scriptographers/UnPlag/README.md

 ---

+---

 ## **Backend**

-### Completed in Phase-I
+### Implemented so far

-- Implemented a **Django 3.1** and **Django REST Framework** based backend for the Plag Checker API.
+- Implemented a **Django 3.1** and **Django REST Framework** based backend for the Plag Checker API
-- Used **JWT** for secure User Authentication.
+- Used **JWT** for secure User Authentication
 - Created serializers for _Login, Sign-Up and Change Password_
-- Created a **User Profile** Model for storing personal data (later to be linked to Organisation models).
+- Created a **User Profile** Model for storing personal data (later to be linked to Organisation models)
-- Used DRF's **function based views** for creating and updating profiles.
+- Used DRF's **function based views** for creating and updating profiles
-- Integrated a **PlagSample** Model to store the data from the plagiarism checks in the backend database.
+- Integrated a **PlagSample** Model to store the data from the plagiarism checks in the backend database
-- Implemented a combination of class and function based **authenticated endpoints** to serve and upload files.
+- Implemented a combination of class and function based **authenticated endpoints** to serve and upload files

 ---

 ### Plans for Phase-2:

-- Introduce more fields in user profile.
+- Introduce more fields in user profile
-- Use an actual production server like **nginx** for serving media files.
+- Use an actual production server like **nginx** for serving media files
-- Introduce **tarfile** and **zipfile** checks to ensure the integrity of the uploaded compressed file.
+- Introduce **tarfile** and **zipfile** checks to ensure the integrity of the uploaded compressed file
-- Devise a methodology to run the backend computation parallely, to **reduce overall django overhead**.
+- Devise a methodology to run the backend computation parallely, to **reduce overall django overhead**

 ---